 Alternative Payment Methods

 If all of this talk about Bitcoin has been a bit too confusing to you: We don’t blame you.
-Thankfully, there are a lot of other payment methods that can still be used for depositing and withdrawing at betting sites.
+Thankfully, there are several other payment methods that you can use to deposit and withdraw at betting sites.
 If you are more of a traditionalist, then you can just use your Visa card or MasterCard, or if you like easy electronic payment methods, why don’t you use PayPal?
 In addition to these payment methods, you can also pay with your phone, courtesy of Apple Pay, or via a third-party source such as Neteller or Skrill.
 Take a look at two of our other favourite picks below.

 Conclusion: the Best Gambling Site for Bitcoin

 Now we have come to the end of our review.
-We have evaluated everything that you need to know about Bitcoin, including how to deposit and withdraw, the kinds of fees you can expect when using it, and how to actually get the cryptocurrency themselves.
-In addition we have tried to give all the extra information that you need in order to understand it.
+We evaluated everything that you need to know about Bitcoin, including how to deposit and withdraw, the kinds of fees you can expect when using it, and how to actually get the cryptocurrency themselves.
+In addition, we tried to give you all the information you need in order to understand it.
 We understand that it is an exhaustive page, but this is because the world of Bitcoin can be a confusing one.